-- If I’m disabled, will I still need to pay my EC premiums?
+- If I have a disability begin, will I still need to pay my EC premiums?
 What if I am bonding with a new child or providing care to a seriously ill family member?

-Premiums may be adjusted if you are disabled or taking time off work due to a family care need for a full or partial quarter.
-Premium notices must be returned even if no premium is due.
+Premiums may be adjusted if you have a disability or take time off work due to a family care need for a full or partial quarter.
 For additional information, contact your local Employment Tax Office.

 If your EC plan is more than two years old and your premiums are not paid by the delinquency date shown on your quarterly statement, a delinquency notice may be issued by the Employment Development Department (EDD).
 Penalties and interest will be added.
 You have 30 days to submit your EC payment.
 If payment plus penalty and interest is not received within 30 days of the date shown on the delinquency notice from the EDD, your EC coverage may be canceled.
 If your plan is less than two years old, the EDD may levy an assessment and collect the unpaid amount.

-- I am delinquent on my EC premiums and have just become disabled or have a family care need.
+- I am delinquent on my EC premiums and have just become unable to work due to a disability or family care need.
 Will you still pay benefits?

 No. Benefits will not be paid if your EC account is delinquent or unpaid.

 After electing EC coverage, you must participate in the plan for two full years.
 After that, if you wish to cancel your coverage, submit your cancellation request during January.
 Cancellation will be effective January 1.